 10. Photography Business

 Your photography skills could be worth a lot of money.
+You can start a photography business for less than $500.
 If you own a good camera and enjoy taking pictures, consider taking people’s headshots for a fee or shooting weddings or family photos.

 You can also monetize your everyday photos by selling them online to stock photo companies who will pay you a commission whenever someone on their site downloads the image.
-This list of stock photo sites will pay you for your images.
+Sites like DepositPhotos will pay you for your photos!

 You don’t need thousands of dollars or a fancy business loan to become an entrepreneur.
 Instead of letting money hold you back, allow your creativity allow you to push forward when it comes to starting your own business and working on your own terms.

-These 10 ideas have low start-up costs and can be launched in as little as one week or less.
+These 10 business ideas cost less than $500 to start and can be launched in as little as one week or less.
 Narrow down your skills and interests to find the best business idea for you.
 Then, list out any potential expenses along with things you can do for free whether that involves signing up for one of the websites listed above (Fiverr, Uber, Mechanical Turk, etc.), or DIYing some of your initial tasks (setting up your website, writing your own website copy, making business cards, etc).

 Let us know what your favorite business idea is in the comments below!